decentralized-identity/keri/docs/Glossary.md

 <img src="../images/inception-rotation.png" alt="inception and any number of rotation events" border="0" width="200" style="float:left">
 _(SamMSmith)_

-#### Keridemlia
-It is a contraction of KERI and [Kademlia](https://en.wikipedia.org/wiki/Kademlia).
-It's the distributed database of Witness IP-addresses based on a Distributed Hash Tabel.
-It also does the CNAME - stuff that DNS offers for KERI: the mapping between an identifier and it's controller AID stored in the KEL to its current wittness AID and the wittness AID to the IP address.\
-(_@henkvancann_)

-#### KERI Implementation/Improvement Docs
-Or KIDs.
-These docs are modular so teams of contributors can independently work and create PRs of individual KIDs; KIDs answer the question "how we do it".
-We add commentary to the indivudual KIDs that elaborate on the _why_.
-It has been split from the _how_ to not bother implementors with the _why_.

 #### Nested cooperative delegated identifiers
 In KERI delegations are cooperative, this means that both the delegator and delegate must contribute to a delegation.
-The delegator creates a cryptographic commitment in either a rotation or interaction event via a seal a a delegated establishment event.
+The delegator creates a cryptographic commitment in either a rotation or interaction event via a seal in a delegated establishment event.
 The delegate creates a cryptographic commitment in its establishment event via a seal to the delegating event.
 Each commitment is signed respectively by the committer ...
 This cooperative delegation together with special superseding recovery rules for events enables cooperative recovery.

 This superseding rule may be recursively applied to multiple levels of delegation, thereby enabling recovery of any set of keys signing or pre-rotated in any lower levels by a superseding rotation delegation at the next higher level.
 This cascades the security of the key management infrastructure of higher levels to lower levels.
 This is a _distinctive_ security feature of the cooperative delegation of identifiers in KERI.

 (new invention) More in chapter _Nested Delegation Recovery_ of the [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)\
-{TBW prio 1}

 #### Pre-rotation
 It is a new invention in KERI.
 Pre-rotation is a _cryptographical commitment (a hash)_ to the _next_ private key in the rotation-scheme.\